Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 For one, you don't want to burn yourself, but you also don't want to end up with a hot slippery slab of ribs on the ground.

-Place the baby back ribs back in the electric smoker unwrapped and right side up (or back in the rib rack) and give them about 30 minutes to firm up a little before you start putting on any sauce.
+Place the baby back ribs back in the electric smoker unwrapped and right side up and give them about 15 minutes to firm up a little before you start putting on any sauce.

 This will give the sauce some time to caramelize on the ribs a bit and stick to the meat.